 How to Check ANY Website's Traffic

-We’re taking a top-down approach.
+To answer this question, we’re taking a top-down approach.

 And by that, I mean we’ll start with a top-level look at the estimated total traffic of a website.

 And then we’ll peel back one layer at a time to reveal each piece of data in more detail.